nealvis/nv_c64_util/README.md

 - First operand sign is unsigned base don the rule that omitted operand sign is assumed to match operation sign
 - Second operand is the x register as specified by "x" in the short name
 - Second operand width is 8 bit based on the rule that omitted operand width are assumed to match the operation width
+- Second operand sign is unsigned based on the rule that omitted operand sign is assumed to match operation sign

+#### **nv_adc16u_mem16u_mem16u** -> **nv_adc16**
+This is an example for a macro that does an add with carry on two 16bit words in memory.
+The short hand name **nv_adc16**  specifies everything that the full name specifies because it follows the following rules
+- Operation is adc (add with carry) as seen in short name
+- OperationWidth is 16 bit as seen in the shorthand name
+- Operation sign is unsigned based on the rule that ommitted operation signs are assumed to be unsigned
+- First operand is a an address to the LSB of a 16bit word in memory because omitted operands are assumed to be mem
+- First operand width is 16 bit based on the rule that omitted operand width are assumed to match the operation width
-- Second operand sign is unsigned base don the rule that omitted operand sign is assumed to match operation sign
+- First operand sign is unsigned base don the rule that omitted operand sign is assumed to match operation sign
+- Second operand is a an address to the LSB of a 16bit word in memory because omitted operands are assumed to be mem
+- Second operand width is 16 bit based on the rule that omitted operand width are assumed to match the operation width
+- Second operand sign is unsigned based on the rule that omitted operand sign is assumed to match operation sign

 ## Usage